Palm Springs Architect - William Cody - Visit Palm Springs tag-img

 William Cody (1916-1978) was retained to alter the Desert Inn in 1945, his first commission in Palm Springs.
 He completed the Del Marcos Hotel in 1947, his first independent commission, which was recognized by the AIA Southern California Chapter with an honorable mention.

-Palm Springs was becoming a fashionable weekend and winter retreat Post-World War II for the rich and famous.
+Palm Springs became a fashionable weekend and winter retreat post-World War II for the rich and famous.
 William Cody’s career began to flourish along with the city.
 He decided to move his practice and his family to Palm Springs.
 The Thunderbird Dude Ranch hired Cody in 1950 to change it into the Thunderbird Country Club.
-This then led to other commissions, such as altering clubhouses, recreational facilities, and residential developments.
+This led to other commissions, such as altering clubhouses, recreational facilities, and residential developments.
 This included the Eldorado Country Club (with Ernest J. Kump), Tamarisk Country Club, the Racquet Club, and the Tennis Club.

 william cody

 William Cody’s specialization in country club clubhouses with related residential developments led to additional commissions in California, Arizona, Texas, Cuba, and Mexico.
-His residential projects emphasized key elements of Modernism.
+His residential projects emphasized critical elements of Modernism.
 This included simplicity of form, natural light, and large windows offering a seamless connection between residential interiors and the outdoors.
-Because he was not boxed in by any one style, it made his style hard to pin down, and often overlooked in architectural circles.
+Because any one style did not box him in, it made his style hard to pin down and often overlooked in architectural circles.

 William Cody was licensed to practice architecture in California and Arizona by 1946.
-Among Cody’s celebrated designs are the Abernathy Residence, Palm Springs Library at Sunrise Park, St. Theresa’s Catholic Church, and the L’Horizon Hotel.
+Cody’s celebrated designs include the Abernathy Residence, Palm Springs Library at Sunrise Park, St. Theresa’s Catholic Church, and the L’Horizon Hotel.

 William Cody Residence, 1946